 We are on the FCA’s skilled person panel for prudential work and have experience in conducting s166 reviews both as the skilled person and supporting clients who are undergoing a review.
 We can also help prepare for regulatory visits and exams and address any remediation needed.
 Many of our team have been PRA or FCA supervisors themselves, so know what they are looking for and how to speak their language

-IFPR is the new Investment Firm Prudential Regime for the UK.
+IFPR is the UK’s Investment Firm Prudential Regime.
 The FCA’s aim is to streamline and simplify prudential requirements for MiFID investment firms.
 But for many, it will present significant challenges, especially for smaller firms.
-As firms get to grips with requirements and expectations from the regulator, we’ve created a handy IFPR resource library.
+As firms get to grips delivering against the new requirements and expectations from the regulator, we’ve created a handy IFPR resource library.